 When COVID-19 erupted in spring of 2020, Steve and I were Lima, Peru.
 The country’s borders were closed, and it took us a month to get out.

 It was, in many ways, an amazing experience, and we fortunately emerged ok.
 But since we’ve returned home, I have seriously rethought our life of extremely frequent travel.

 And now that I want to do a whole lot less than we used to, I want to wring the most out of every possible trip.

 In other words: I want to take less trips, and make sure they’re as rich and immersive as possible.

 Our goal here at Head Roam: To give you, my fellow passionate student of the world, the tools that help you journey to your dream destination—whether in person or from your home.

 I began blogging around the same time as a lot of people, sometime in the mid-aughts.
 I morphed from the purely personal Nanarama to Nanette’s Feast, which was going to bring the dinner and a movie concept to life, and which never quite took off.
-I then migrated to Le Chou Fou, currently still available, and where you can read all about our 4 weeks in Perù when the borders were closed and we waited for a flight to get home.
-(That adventure is in process of being turned into a book; when it’s done, Le Chou Fou will go dark.)
+I then migrated to Le Chou Fou, where I documented our 4 weeks in Perù when the borders were closed and we waited for a flight to get home.
+(That adventure is in process of being turned into a book; shortly, the site will go dark.)

 As for the standard resume stuff, I still am a regular contributor of both articles and video content for Edible WOW magazine.
 I’ve made videos with Harry Josh and Luigi Murenu when I worked at Enlighten, a digital agency in Ann Arbor, MI.
 A long time ago, I was the Editorial Coordinator for the Criterion Collection.